Edge coloring graphs with large minimum degree: Notation and preliminaries

 Now by Theorem~\ref{thm:D-coloring}, $\chi'(G^*)=\Delta(G^*)=\delta(G)$.
 Coloring each of the $g$ matchings $M_1, \ldots, M_g$ using a different color together with an edge $\delta(G)$-coloring of $G^*$ gives an edge $\Delta(G)$-coloring of $G$.
 Thus $\chi'(G)=\Delta(G)$.

-It is polynomial-time to find a hamiltonian cycle in graphs $H$ with $\delta(H) \ge \frac{1}{2}|V(H)|$~\cite[Theorem 4]{h-cycle-alg}.
+It is polynomial-time to find a hamiltonian cycle in graphs $H$ with $\delta(H) \ge \frac{1}{2}|V(H)|$ by the comments immediately after Theorem~\ref{thm:Dirac}.
 Thus all the matchings $M_1, \ldots, M_g$ can be found in polynomial time.
 As an optimal edge coloring can be found in polynomial time for graphs satisfying the conditions in Theorem~\ref{thm:D-coloring}, we can find an edge $\delta(G)$-coloring of $G^*$ in polynomial time.
-Therefore, there is a polynomial-time algorithm that finds an edge $\Delta(G)$-coloring for $G$.
+Therefore, there is a polynomial time algorithm that finds an edge $\Delta(G)$-coloring for $G$.